-For the reporting period from January 1, 2017 to December 31, 2017
+For the reporting period from January 1, 2018 to December 31, 2018

-Cabot Corporation has included this Conflict Minerals Report as an exhibit to its Form SD for calendar year 2017, as provided for in Rule 13p-1 under the Securities Exchange Act of 1934, as amended (collectively, the "Conflict Minerals Rule").
-The date of filing of this Conflict Minerals Report is May 31, 2018
+Cabot Corporation has included this Conflict Minerals Report as an exhibit to its Form SD for calendar year 2018, as provided for in Rule 13p-1 under the Securities Exchange Act of 1934, as amended (collectively, the "Conflict Minerals Rule").
+The date of filing of this Conflict Minerals Report is May 30, 2019.

-Unless the context indicates otherwise, the terms "Cabot," "we," "us" and "our" refer to Cabot Corporation.
+Unless the context indicates otherwise, the terms "Cabot," the "Company," "we," "us" and "our" refer to Cabot Corporation.

 As used herein and consistent with the Conflict Minerals Rule, "Conflict Minerals" or "3TG" are columbite-tantalite (coltan), cassiterite, gold, wolframite and the derivatives tantalum, tin and tungsten, without regard to the location of origin of the minerals or derivative metals.
-The "Covered Countries" for the purposes of Rule 13p-1 are the Democratic Republic of the Congo, and the nine adjoining countries.
+The "Covered Countries" for the purposes of Rule 13p-1 are the Democratic Republic of the Congo, and its nine adjoining countries.